 Bid Price – Refers to the highest price that a currency trader is willing to buy units of the currency for

 Thus, traders and dealers are able to exploit different parties’ valuation of the given currency and profit from the discrepancy.
 In some cases, the argument can be made that certain forex trades follow the Greater Fool Theory, which exploits environments where there is asymmetrical information.

-The “midpoint” refers to the theoretical price at which there would be a trade (assuming that there is always a bid-ask spread).
-The number can be calculated by adding together the ask price and the bid price and then dividing the resulting number by two.
+The “midpoint” of the foreign exchange spread refers to the theoretical price at which there would be a trade.
+It can be calculated by adding the ask and bid prices and then dividing the sum by two.

-For example, if a dealer is willing to sell a certain number of units of a given currency for the equivalent of US$1.50, whereas a trader is only willing to buy a number of the currency units for US$1.00, the midpoint price would be (1.50+1.00)/2 = US$1.25.
+For example, if a dealer is willing to sell a certain number of units of a given currency for the equivalent of US$1.50, whereas a trader is only willing to buy a number of the currency units for US$1.00, the midpoint price of the foreign exchange spread would be (1.50+1.00)/2 = US$1.25.

 There are a great number of factors that can affect the magnitude of bid-ask spreads that prevail on certain trading floors.
 For example: